cjmurray/W251/hw12/README.md

-## W251 HW 12
+## W251 HW 12 - Elasticsearch

 Chris Murray

 ### Data

 The data is the Colorado voter registration database, available at http://coloradovoters.info/ .
-Data quality issues did prevent some data from loading, but this is a fairly complete dataset.
+Data quality issues prevented some data from loading but the dataset is mostly complete.

 ### ElasticSearch GUI

 I attempted to set up the ElasticSearch GUI but had a lot of difficulty.
 Nevertheless, it is accessible at